 - You will be able to reactivate your store if you pay for the subscription.

 - Apps subscriptions will be instantly cancelled.
 This can cause apps to permanently delete your information so make sure that you don’t need the apps to keep running.

 - You won’t be able to create another store with the same name.

 - Make sure there are no gift cards left unresolved.

 - If you bought your domain through Shopify, move it to another provider before closing your store.

-- If you used a third party domain for your store, make sure to remove it from your Dashboard, as you may not be able to use it anymore.
+- If you used a third party domain for your store, make sure to remove it from your store, as you may not be able to use it anymore.